Azure Service Bus

 This is sufficient to enable you to create the mapping with your queue.

-Writing to ServiceBus of type TOPIC
+Writing to TOPIC ServiceBus

 In order to be writing to the topic there is an additional parameter that you need to pass with your KCQL mapping in the PROPERTIES part: